janekang/snippets/GoogleGlass/VoiceCast-GGlassSample/README.md

-VoiceCast application for Google Glass
+# VoiceCast application for Google Glass

-@author Jane Kang, Software Engineering Intern, Augmedix
+_@author Jane Kang, Software Engineering Intern, Augmedix_

-Originally Android sample for Google Play by Google Modified in attempt to run on Google Glass
+- Originally Android sample for Google Play by Google

-Shortcoming
+- Modified in attempt to run on Google Glass

-Google Play library unavailable on Google Glass, so voice input is sent back to Glass as Toast
+> Google Play library unavailable on Google Glass, so voice input is sent back to Glass as Toast